arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/tutorials/getting-started/getting-started.md

 BoschSensorClass imu(Wire1);
 ```

-Note that the examples uses the default `IMU` (uppercase) class, which you will need to replace.
+Note that the examples use the default `IMU` (uppercase) class, which you will need to replace.
 Example:

 ```
 IMU.begin() //for other boards